uschen/docker-rpi4-imagebuilder/README.md

 A new kernel is compiled, and current firmware is copied into the container.

 ## Note that this container runs in PRIVILEGED MODE.
-Feel free to offer suggestions on how to make this safer without being an order of magnitude slower. :/
+Feel free to offer suggestions on how to make this setup safer without making the build an order of magnitude slower. :/

 ## Create build environment